jesusdualboot/curso-boostrap/README.md

 **Suggestions:**

 - You can use random images from [Lorem Picsum](https://picsum.photos/) like this: https://picsum.photos/420/225?v=1, https://picsum.photos/420/225?v=2.
-- You can start from our Bootstrap seed project which already has the bootstrap libraries imported.
+- You can start from this seed project which already has the Bootstrap libraries imported.

 # What's expected